Masnavi: General description

 The title Masnavi-ye-Ma'navi (مثنوی معنوی) means "The Spiritual Couplets".
 The Masnavi is a poetic collection of anecdotes and stories derived from the Quran, hadith sources, and everyday tales.
 Stories are told to illustrate a point and each moral is discussed in detail.
-It incorporates a variety of Islamic wisdom but primarily focuses on emphasizing inward personal Sufi interpretation.
-In contrast to Rumi's Diwan, the Masnavi is a relatively "sober" text.
+It incorporates a variety of Islamic wisdom, but primarily focuses on emphasizing inward personal Sufi interpretation.
+In contrast to Rumi's Divan-i Shams-i Tabrizi, the Masnavi is a relatively "sober" text.
 It explains the various dimensions of spiritual life and practice to Sufi disciples and anyone who wishes to ponder the meaning of life.

 Creation

 The Masnavi was started by Rumi during the final years of his life.
 He began dictating the first book around the age of 54 around the year 1258 and continued composing verses until his death in 1273.
 The sixth and final book would remain incomplete.

 It is documented that Rumi began dictating the verses of the Masnavi at the request of his favourite disciple, Husam al-Din Chalabi, who observed that many of Rumi's followers dutifully read the works of Sana'i and 'Attar.
 Thus, Rumi began creating a work in the didactic style of Sana'i and 'Attar to complement his other poetry.
 These men are said to have met regularly in meetings where Rumi would deliver the verses and Chalabi would write them down and recite them back to him.

 Each book consists of about 4,000 verses and contains its own prose introduction and prologue.
 The inconclusive ending of the sixth volume has given rise to suggestions that the work was not complete at the time of Rumi's death, as well as to claims about existence of another volume.